PuranOS Architecture

 1. Schema'd state over memory

-When an engineer writes a work order in the CMMS, that IS the memory of what maintenance was done.
+When an operator writes a work order in the CMMS, that IS the memory of what maintenance was done.
 A separate "memory layer" is architecturally redundant.

 The PM tool is not a reporting dashboard.
 It is the runtime coordination layer.